JuneJLim/Tutorial-text-mining-with-python/README.md

 If you do not have Anaconda on your computer, please download it from [here](https://www.anaconda.com/products/individual) (Scroll down to see the download links).

-2. Download files for tutorial
+2. Download files for the tutorial

 Please download all the files you see [above](https://github.com/JuneJLim/UPenn-tutorial-text-mining-with-python) except for README.md in a folder on your computer.

 3. Open a Jupyter Notebook

-* Windows: Type "Jupyter Notebook" in the search box located on the task bar.
+* Windows: Type jupyter notebook in the search box located on the task bar.
 A browser window should open up.
 In the browser window, go to the location of the Jupyter Notebook file you downloaded and open Text-Mining-With-Python-Tutorial-run-yourself.ipynb.

 * Mac: Open a terminal.
 Type jupyter notebook.
 A browser should open up.
 In the browser window, go to the location of the Jupyter Notebook file you downloaded and open Text-Mining-With-Python-Tutorial-run-yourself.ipynb.